Tupoutoʻa ʻUlukalala

-Tupoutoʻa ʻUlukalala (Siaosi Manumataongo ʻAlaivahamamaʻo ʻAhoʻeitu Konstantin Tukuʻaho; born 17 September 1985) is Crown Prince of Tonga.
-Tupoutoʻa ʻUlukalala became heir apparent to the throne in March 2012 upon the accession of his father, Tupou VI, as King of Tonga.
+Tupoutoʻa ʻUlukalala, Crown Prince of Tonga (Siaosi Manumataongo ʻAlaivahamamaʻo ʻAhoʻeitu Konstantin Tukuʻaho; born 17 September 1985) is the heir apparent to the Tongan throne.
+He is the elder son and second child of King Tupou VI and Queen Nanasipauʻu.
 Since January 2025, he has served as minister of foreign affairs and minister for His Majesty's Armed Forces.

 Early life and education

 Tukuʻaho was born on 17 September 1985 in Nukuʻalofa.
 He was educated at Australian National University, graduating with a Master of Military and Defence Studies in 2018 and a Master of Diplomacy in 2021.

+Crown Prince of Tonga

+Tupoutoʻa ʻUlukalala became heir apparent to the throne in March 2012 upon the accession of his father, Tupou VI, as King of Tonga.
+He was subsequently bestowed with the noble title of Tupoutoʻa.

-Cabinet minister
+Government minister

 On 28 January 2025, Tupoutoʻa was appointed foreign minister and minister for His Majesty's Armed Forces to Prime Minister ʻAisake Eke's cabinet.
-He was the only member of the nobility in the Eke Cabinet.
+He was the only noble in the Eke Cabinet.
 Tupoutoʻa was concurrently appointed as a member of parliament by the prime minister along with three other cabinet ministers.
+He was retained as foreign minister in the cabinet of Prime Minister Fatafehi Fakafānua when he took office in December.